guilherme-argentino/guilherme-argentino/README.md

 ### Hi there 👋

-Hello, my name is Guilherme Argentino and I am a Software Engineer.
-My job is to make large projects viable, for companies to become more competitive

 - 💬 Ask me about Programming/Code/Tech Stuff/Magic: The Gathering
 - 🌱 I’m currently learning Data Engineering
 - 😄 Pronouns: He/Him/His